bastiangx/wordserve-extension/README.md

     </picture>
 <br />

-### Responsive
+#### Responsive

-Cross-platform and quick to use, built on top of a Go binary.
+Cross-platform and quick to use, built on top of a Radix trie binary dictionary.
 Read more about how all this works in our [Go library's docs](https://github.com/bastiangx/wordserve/tree/main/docs)

  <picture>